josh-tobin/gps/docs/index.md

     python python/gps/gps_main.py my_experiment
     ```

 All of the output logs and data will be routed to your experiment directory.
+For more details, see [intended usage](usage.html).

 *****